View current volunteer opportunities

 - Teenteer Program: Summer enrichment program for high school teens, ages 16-18, interested in the healthcare field or healthcare administration.

-- Group Opportunities/Alternative Spring Break: Special events or short term volunteer opportunities.
+- Group Opportunities and Alternative Breakers: Special events or short term volunteer opportunities.
 All unmonitored groups, must complete entire online application packet before volunteering.
 Large groups will be divided into smaller groups, and their skills will be used for different programs throughout the hospital.

 Step 2: Determine what area of the health system would be a good fit for your volunteer hours.